yamashin42/Visual-Summary/README.md

 We need a figure caption and a paragraph which mentions figure for model training.
 To obtain a figure caption, we used DeepFigures library available here (https://github.com/allenai/deepfigures-open).
 To obtain a paragraph which mentions figure, we used ScienceParse library available here (https://github.com/allenai/science-parse).
+### Training data preparation
+We provide a code to prepare training instance in "data/convert.py".
+DeepFigures and ScienceParse generate JSON file named \*deepfigures-results.json and \*.pdf.json, respectively.
+After generating these files, please run "data/convert.py" as below.<br>
+python data/convert.py --scienceparse /path/to/\*.pdf.json --deepfigure /path/to/\*deepfigures-results.json --output_dir /path/to/output<br>
+All figures for a given paper are saved in "/path/to/output".

 ## Test Data Preparation
 We prepared the sample test data in "data/test/test_sample.json".
 The JSON file needs to contain abstract and captions of all figures from a single paper.